Blood clots during period: How much is too much?

 Uterine polyps or fibroids

 Both, benign uterine fibroids and polyps (which could potentially be cancerous) can lead to heavy menstrual bleeding and clotting.
-Uterine polyps or fibroids are growth in the uterus that can be detected during an ultrasound.
+Uterine polyps or fibroids are growths in the uterus that can be detected during an ultrasound.
 If you’re experiencing abnormal clotting, make sure to ask your doctor about these conditions.

 Other symptoms of uterine polyps of fibroids can include pelvic pain, frequent urination, and difficulty emptying your bladder or bowels.